The Hub 2.0 DNS feature makes it easy to manage DNS records right from the Hub control panel.

 Already a member?
 Visit your Hub DNS dashboard to get started.

-To access the DNS panel in Hub 2.0, click the top-level Domains menu item.
+To access the DNS panel in Hub 2.0, click the top-level DNS menu item.
 This will open the DNS settings and options available in Hub 2.0.

-If you haven’t set up a domain on your site, click the Add your first Domain to manage DNS here to start adding your first domain to the Hub.
+If you haven’t set up a domain on your site, click the + Add domain button to start adding your first domain to the Hub.